Orasund/elm-communication-workgroup/contribute-to-elm.md

 ## How to build the compiler?

+Use the [docker file](https://github.com/elm/compiler/blob/master/installers/linux/Dockerfile) or if on debian:

 ```
 ; might need others also, but this is what I missed
 $ sudo apt-get install ghc cabal-install